 How much is it going to cost?

-If you meet the criteria of needing the tools in the first place outlined above, then probably yes.
-If you have hundreds of mobile computers in operation across multiple sites, then absolutely.
-You have already invested hundreds of thousands of dollars for the devices.
-Tools that let you easily keep them up to date, maximize their utilization and detect problems before they happen will pay for themselves in a very short time.
+If you meet the criteria outlined above, then probably yes.
+If you have hundreds of mobile computers operating across multiple sites, then absolutely.
+You have already invested hundreds of thousands of dollars in the devices.
+Tools that let you easily keep them up to date, maximize their utilization, and detect problems before they happen will pay for themselves.

 What about my label printers and hand scanners?

 Increasingly, these are also included.
-As the printers and scanners have become more intelligent and have network connections, they too can be managed at different levels based on the manufacturer and the tool set selected.
+As printers and scanners have become more intelligent and have network connections, they can also be managed at different levels based on the manufacturer and the selected tool set.

 How do I get started?

 Always with the EMP Tech Group.
 We have been investing in training our sales and technical services personnel for some time now.
-We can help you choose the right tool set and get it implemented in very short order.
+We can help you choose the right tool set and get it implemented quickly.